hazae41/glacier/README.md

 ## Your first mix 🧪

-When using xswr and its composition-based hooks, you create a mix and only include the ingredients you want.
+When using Glacier and its composition-based hooks, you create a mix and only include the ingredients you want.

 We'll do a request at `/api/data` using JSON, display it with a loading, and automatically refetch it.